neilhwatson/evolve_cfengine_freelib/README.md

 ## Reporting

-If you are interest in reporting on the outcome of EFL promises please look at Delta Reporting: https://github.com/evolvethinking/delta_reporting
+If you are interested in reporting on the outcome of EFL promises please look at Delta Reporting: https://github.com/evolvethinking/delta_reporting